anwardani/css/README.md

-# CSS Host
+# CSS Host for OJS 2
-host of css for custom theme OJS
+Host of css for custom theme for OJS 2.x

 ## Sponsorship
 This project sponsored by RJI